fb

 An asset is anything of intellectual value.
 It establishes your authority and industry credibility, builds your brand awareness, and gets high-value leads to self-identify.

-For example, it could be a cornerstone piece of content like a blog, book, guide, or report.
+For example, a cornerstone piece of content can be a blog, book, guide, or report.
 It can also be marketing collateral such as your website, a brochure, or an email sequence that consistently converts prospects to customers.

 Assets are not only valuable to you, but they can increase the saleability of your company.